 The program address space is 4M instruction words.
-It is addressable by a 24-bit value from either the 23-bit PC, table instruction Effective Address (EA), or data space EA, when program space is mapped into data space, as defined by Table 3-1.
+It is addressable by the 23-bit PC, table instruction Effective Address (EA), or data space EA, when program space is mapped into data space, as defined by Table 3-1.
 Note that the program space address is incremented by two between successive program words, in order to provide compatibility with data space addressing.

 User program space access is restricted to the lower 4M instruction word address range (0x000000 to 0x7FFFFE), for all accesses other than TBLRD/TBLWT, which use TBLPAG<7> to determine user or configuration space access.
-In Table 3-1, Read/Write instructions, bit 23 allows access to the Device ID, the User ID and the Configuration bits.
-Otherwise, bit 23 is always clear.
+In Table 3-1, Read/Write instructions, bit 23 allows access to the Device ID, the User ID and the configuration bits.
+Otherwise, bit 23 is always clear